buhe/langchain-swift/README.md

 Overall, Assistant is a powerful tool that can help with a wide range of tasks and provide valuable insights and information on a wide range of topics.
 Whether you need help with a specific question or just want to have a conversation about a particular topic, Assistant is here to assist.

-%@
+{history}
-Human: %@
+Human: {human_input}
 Assistant:
 """

-let prompt = PromptTemplate(input_variables: ["history", "human_input"], template: template)
+let prompt = PromptTemplate(input_variables: ["history", "human_input"], partial_variable: [:], template: template)

 let chatgpt_chain = LLMChain(
     llm: OpenAI(),
     prompt: prompt,
-    parser: StrOutputParser(),
     memory: ConversationBufferWindowMemory()
 )
 Task {
-    var input = ["human_input": "I want you to act as a Linux terminal.
+    var input = "I want you to act as a Linux terminal.
 I will type commands and you will reply with what the terminal should show.
 I want you to only reply with the terminal output inside one unique code block, and nothing else.
 Do not write explanations.
 Do not type commands unless I instruct you to do so.
 When I need to tell you something in English I will do so by putting text inside curly brackets {like this}.
 My first command is pwd."

-    ]
-    var output = await chatgpt_chain.predict(args: input)
+    var res = await chatgpt_chain.predict(args: ["human_input": input])
-    print(input["human_input"]!)
-    print(output["Answer"]!)
+    print(input)
+    print("🌈:" + res)
-    input = ["human_input": "ls ~"]
+    input = "ls ~"
-    output = await chatgpt_chain.predict(args: input)
+    res = await chatgpt_chain.predict(args: ["human_input": input])
-    print(input["human_input"]!)
-    print(output["Answer"]!)
+    print(input)
+    print("🌈:" + res)
 }
 ```
 Log
 ```
 I want you to act as a Linux terminal.
 I will type commands and you will reply with what the terminal should show.
 I want you to only reply with the terminal output inside one unique code block, and nothing else.
 Do not write explanations.
 Do not type commands unless I instruct you to do so.
 When I need to tell you something in English I will do so by putting text inside curly brackets {like this}.
 My first command is pwd.
+🌈:
 /home/user

 ls ~
+🌈:
 Desktop  Documents  Downloads  Music  Pictures  Public  Templates  Videos

 ```